codeweavers/fed-graduate-role/README.md

 ### AM

+### Continuation from 6/4/23:
 - Working on figuring out bugs that pop up in the console, e.g. ERROR 'The selector "app-root" did not match any elements'.
 Have done some research on Stack Overflow and Reddit and have found out it might be because there is an issue with the html structure (particularly as I'd already added Bootstrap into the mix... oops!).
 I have managed to make this ERROR message go away by calling the HTML "app-header" but have a new one: ERROR 'The selector "app-header" did not match any elements'.
 Ah, opk - that's the same ERROR, just a different flavour!
 - Am going to try a different name, as perhaps it's getting muddied with the Bootstrap stuff.
 Will try "my-app".
 Say issue.
 Says it's a problem with line 7 of main.ts `.catch(err => console.error(err));`.
-Reading some info on Stack Overflow, I may get more info about the error if I don't use `.catch(err => console.error(err));` - will give it a go
+Reading some info on Stack Overflow, I may get more info about the error if I don't use `.catch(err => console.error(err));`.
+Will give it a go
-- Interesting: if I get rid of lines 6 and 7 from 'main.ts', the ERROR messages disappear - is this good?! 🤔 👀
+- Interesting: if I get rid of lines 6 and 7 from 'main.ts', the ERROR messages disappear - is this good?! 🤔 I will stick a pin in here, as I'm not sure if getting rid of that was a good idea or not!

+### Getting Data in Angular 👀